 Rule 8: Customers are already making demands

 With customer relationship management in ecommerce, there has already been an outpouring of demand from customers.
-They want content, information, control over the buying process and a consistent and engaging service.
+They want content, information, control over the buying process and consistent and engaging service.
 Give it to them!